Do We Store Your Crypto Assets Securely?

 “If the system can process crypto-withdrawals automatically, then it’s vulnerable to hacks — without exception.”

 Due to this principle, we are not storing any private keys on network-connected devices, and that is why we are processing all the withdrawals manually.
 However, manual processing means that small processing delays may occur.
-While this may be confusing, please note that we are not a wallet service, and your security is our top priority.
+Even though manual processing means that small processing delays may occur, your security is our top priority.

 Alternatively, we are processing deposit operations automatically because this can be done with public keys (addresses) only on our servers.
 Further, I can confirm that we have one of the fastest crypto-deposit processing systems on the market.